 You may be able to gain advanced standing for prior study or knowledge of Bible and Theology.
 Advanced standing means that you have gained competence equivalent to one or more of the courses listed below.The following courses are available for Advanced Standing.
 Study Guides and more information may be found here.

 - Christian Engagement with World Religions

 - Church in Historical Context 1 or 2 (not both)

-If granted, advanced placement reduces the number of CTS credit hours needed to complete one’s degree.
-Students can obtain Advanced Placement for a maximum of 9 credits.In Residence or via Distance LearningTo view sample schedules, please click here.
+If granted, Advanced Standing reduces the number of CTS credit hours needed to complete one’s degree.
+More info about the tests can be found here.